passport/www.passportjs.org/docs/facebook.md

 When a request to this route is processed, the strategy will authenticate the fact that the user signed in with Facebook and obtain that user's profile information.
-If authentication proceeds,  `passport.authenticate()` middleware calls the next function in the stack.
+If authentication succeeds, `passport.authenticate()` middleware calls the next function in the stack.
 In this example, the function is redirecting the authenticated user to the home page.